sahandkhademi/traffic_system_ai_traditional_stimulation/README.md

     I --> Z
 ```

-The flowchart shows the major components of the system and how they interact:
-- Main control flow starts with the shell script and coordinates the simulation
-- Intersection components handle both traditional and AI-based traffic control
-- Vehicle management system handles different types of vehicles and their behaviors
-- AI system components show the reinforcement learning integration
-- Analysis pipeline processes the simulation data and generates visualizations
-- Road network shows the different types of intersections and traffic conditions
-- Emergency handling shows how both systems respond to emergency vehicles
-- Data storage shows where different types of results are stored

 ## Key Findings

 - **Wait Time Reduction**: AI systems reduced average vehicle wait times by 73.4%